nfancy/scflow-workshop2024.github.io/docs/pages/main/session-3.md

 }

 ```

+This config file is especially important as it will be what nextflow requests from PBS for each individual job (the more memory intensive/lengthy a job is the more hardware/time resources you should allocate it).

 What step of the pipeline would you say is most memory intensive?
 If it happens to fail because of a lack of RAM which line would you edit in the config file?